 Who in the heck extended the flat area upstream of the spillway and why?

 That flat area and the reference point which is the end of the asphalt should be a premier part, the focus, of the Brea Dam Park.
 So who owns that newly paved road to that most valuable point?
-It’s as if there’s a conspiracy a foot working to someday make this a park accessible by a road with parking and the best off road facility.
+It’s as if there’s a conspiracy a foot working to someday make this a park accessible by a road with parking and the best off-road bike facility.

 Premier Off-Road Bike Park

 The boundary on Google Maps of “Brea Dam Park” exactly marks what I think is the ideal park for off-road bikes.
 It is as if they –whoever determined the park boundaries– had that in mind.
 There’s a paved road that goes most of the way uphill.
 The pavement ends at a reference point.
 To its right there’s a wide dirt road that continues to the very top of the park where it falls away steeply on all sides.
 That wide dirt road up the back of the hill, I think, should best be left unpaved but annually graded to make it free of ruts.
 (It’s not clear why it is so wide.)
 The reason for clearing it is to make it safe yet fun downhill run.
 The landing for that speed run is very wide and safe.
-(The only other speed run is Nora Kuttner and it has no landing area!
-It is widely known among bikers how dangerous that trail is.)
+(The only other speed run is Nora Kuttner and it has no landing area! )

 From the very top there’s only two trails that go down to the level were the paved road is.
 There could be one or two more with maybe a few days of weed cutting and some hoeing.
 Otherwise I think this off-road bike park could be maintained with a whole lot less work than any grass park with people-trails.
 And about a hundred times the use.